james-stevens/xscreensaver-suspend/README.md

 ## Build

-If you have `gcc` install, it should just buuld when you run `make`.
+If you have `gcc` install, it should just build when you run `make`.

 It's very simple and only uses std *nix stuff, so shouldn't need a `configure` to compile.